-Question: You make it sound as though deregulation of airlines has been good.
-But the result of deregulation of airlines has been the bankruptcy of many firms.
+Jacob: You make it sound as though deregulation of airlines has been good.
+But the result of deregulation of airlines has been the bankruptcy of many firms; is this good?
 Doesn't society lose when firms become insolvent?

-Answer: Costs of air travel have fallen 50% in real terms since deregulation.
-Some airlines are unprofitable because they are inefficient.
+Rachel: The costs of air travel have fallen 50% (in real terms) since deregulation.
+The major airlines have been unprofitable because they are inefficient.
 As they go bankrupt and more efficient lower-cost carriers take their place, consumers gain.
 The same is true for other industries that have deregulated: prices fall, consumers gain, and inefficient firms go bankrupt.
 This is the benefit of free markets, not a problem with free markets.
 Economists call this creative destruction: the failure of firms is the result of innovative products for consumers.

 Patents are a source of monopoly power, but they are a net social benefit, not a cost.
-The U.S. is the major innovator for new drugs, because other countries do not provide the patent protection that the U.S. does.
+The U.S. is the major innovator for new drugs, because other countries do not provide the same patent protection that the U.S. does.

-Question: If not for patent protection, AIDS drugs would not cost so much.
+Jacob: If not for patent protection, AIDS drugs would not cost so much.

-Answer: One reason we have so few AIDS drugs (and similar medications) is that firms are reluctant to spend the billions of dollars needed for research and development without strong patent protection.
-If drugs are not patented, fewer drugs are developed, and consumers lose.
-Suits for medical malpractice and products liability are another reason that development of new drugs has slowed so much in recent years.
+Rachel: One reason we have so few AIDS drugs (and similar medications) is that firms are reluctant to spend the billions of dollars needed for research and development without strong patent protection.
+If consumer activists rail against drug patents, fewer drugs are developed, and consumers lose.
+(Suits for medical malpractice and products liability are another reason that development of new drugs has slowed so much in recent years.)